 UPS more than doubles 3Q profit

-A pickup in deliveries helped UPS more than double its profit from a year ago, when the company took a hit from pension-restructuring costs.
+A pickup in deliveries is helping UPS more than double its profit from a year ago, when Big Brown took a hit from pension-restructuring costs.

-Expenses declined 4.8 percent.
-Spending on compensation and benefits fell 8.1 percent from a year ago, when UPS took a charge of $896 million to restructure New England pension obligations.
+UPS says revenue is up 3.4 percent.
+Spending on compensation and benefits is down 8.1 percent because a year ago UPS took a pension-restructuring charge of $896 million.

-The company said it was standing by its forecast of full-year earnings between $4.65 and $4.85 per share.
+The company says it’s standing by its forecast of full-year earnings between $4.65 and $4.85 per share.
 Analysts expect $4.74 per share.